Former Derby Teacher Tobias Yates is Banned from Education After Sexually Abusing Pupils

 We know that coming forward is not easy.
 People who inflict abuse will often make you feel like you’re completely isolated in your experience, but this is rarely true.
 In the case of Yates, neither of the girls affected knew that the other had been subject to his abuse until the offences were revealed.

-If you have worries or concerns about whether you can make a claim, our friendly and approachable team will speak to you as part of a free, no obligation conversation and let you know how we might be able to help.
+If you have worries or concerns about whether you can make a historic abuse claim, our friendly and approachable team will speak to you as part of a free, no obligation conversation and let you know how we might be able to help.

 Helping children abused in schools